VRJams/vrjams.github.io/docs/adb.md

 This process is a bit involved, as Meta requires users to register as developers.
 It's not hard, just tedious.

-1. create an organization on [Meta's page](https://developer.oculus.com/manage/organizations/create/) with a valid Meta account, which you can create unlinked from any Facebook profiles
+1. Create an organization on [Meta's page](https://developer.oculus.com/manage/organizations/create/) with a valid Meta account, which you can create unlinked from any Facebook profiles
 2. Install the Oculus App on your phone
 3. Link the app to the HMD and your account, linked to the organization
-4. Activate **Activate Mode** setting in the **Headset Settings** in the app
+4. Activate **developer Mode** setting in the **Headset Settings** in the app
 5. In your HMD, in **Settings**, find **Developer** and activate **USB Connection Dialogue**

 Now your headset can use ADB!